My Calling- To Grok

 The wiring for this part, other then being tedious and made of pain, isn’t complex.
 To prevent excess pain, I have the hookup wires always run parallel.
 What this functionally means is the pin out on the right side of an LED driver chip is reversed on the left side.
 This requires some special handling in the software, and is not necessarily ideal, but, we tossed out ideal with the 40 hookup wires.
 Ignoring the reversing bit, each display has it’s pins hooked up in the same order to a given 8 pin side of the driver chip.
 The rest is basic stuff- serial out on chip one to serial in on chip two; latch, and clock are shared between both chips, chip output (the R-EXT pin on the datasheets) is a 10k resistor to ground, etc.

 I would actually like to do this again as an intro to PCB design project.
-When time is found to figure out how to use Eagle.
+When I can find time to figure out how to use Eagle.

 Sensing Temperature